Sarah367/OfficialPinkManGame/README.md

   - Import your new item into Assets/Sprites.
   - Drag the sprite into your desired scene in order to create it as a GameObject.
   - Implement scripts (if needed) that define the item's purpose.
   - Remember to add Collider Components such as a Collider2D.

+## How to Run the Game In Unity ###
+  - Have Unity Hub and Unity 2D installed on your computer.
+  - Clone the repo via Git.
+  - Once you have cloned the repo, navigate to Unity Hub.
+  - Go to "Add" and click "Add project from disk."
+  - Add the cloned folder.
+  - You can now play the game!

 ## Feature Ideas
   - Implement a diverse set of enemies and new characters.
   - More engaging graphical elements such as an animated background.